teran/archived/README.md

 Cloud native service to store versioned data in space-efficient manner

+archived is applicable if you have amount of low-cardinality data to share with amount of users/systems.
+Good example of that task: APT/RPM repository.

 ## Project status & roadmap

 archived is under active development and almost everything is a subject